- Ascend to the 70th floor of the 30 Rock building and get sweeping views of NYC, including the Empire State Building

-- 30 Rock is the home of the NBC Studios.
-Keep your eyes open and you might see Jimmy Fallon, Seth Meyers, or the legendary Lorne Michaels
+- 30 Rock houses NBC Studios.
+Keep your eyes peeled for Jimmy Fallon, Seth Meyers, and Lorne Michaels

-The Top of the Rock is a stunning, recently renovated observation deck smack in the middle of Manhattan.
+The Top of the Rock is an observation deck smack in the middle of Manhattan.
 It's perched atop 30 Rock, the famous Art Deco building that's the centerpiece of Rockefeller Center.
-Skip the ticket line and get up to this 70th-floor observation deck and drink in panoramic views of the city that never sleeps, from Central Park to the Empire State Building.
-Top of the Rock is one of the most famous sightseeing destinations in New York.
-Not only does it boast a modern and spacious observation deck, designed to resemble a cruise ship's, but it also offers you something that the Empire State Building's own deck doesn't: a view of the Empire State Building!
+Skip the ticketing line and go straight entry line to the 70th-floor observation deck for panoramic views of the Big Apple.

+From Central Park to the Empire State Building, see the metropolis stretch out to the concrete horizon ahead.
+Top of the Rock is designed to resemble a cruise ship's deck, and it offers you something the Empire State Building's own observation deck doesn't; a view of the Empire State Building!

-30 Rock itself has been a quintessential part of New York since even before it was completed in 1933.
-Remember that picture of a group of construction workers having lunch on a steel beam?
-Yep, it was taken here.
-The venerable Rainbow Room, where the rich and famous used to hang out and everyone else failed to get a table, is also here.
+30 Rock has been a quintessential part of New York even before it was completed in 1933.
+Remember that famous picture of a group of construction workers having lunch on a steel beam?
+Yep, it was taken here!

-Last, but not least, this charming Art Deco building is home of the NBC Studios, where TV shows like Saturday Night Live and The Tonight Show Starring Jimmy Fallon are produced.
-So not only do you get to enjoy a stellar view of the city, you might get to see some stars too.
+This Art Deco skyscraper is home to NBC Studios, where shows like Saturday Night Live and The Tonight Show Starring Jimmy Fallon are produced.
+Fingers crossed, you might see some stars too.

 - The Top of the Rock Observation Deck can get very busy, especially during holiday weeks.
 It is highly recommended to arrive early in the morning to reserve your preferred timeslot